 The Good Humor Truck

 Few vehicles in the history of American motoring conjure more warm feelings of nostalgia than the Good Humor ice cream truck.
-At its peak in the mid-1950s, a fleet of about 2,000 trucks zig-zagged through American suburbs—piloted by Good Humor drivers dressed in all white with black shoes and a coin changer strapped to their belt.
+At its peak in the mid-1950s, a fleet of about 2,000 trucks zig-zagged through American suburbs — piloted by Good Humor drivers dressed in all white with black shoes and a coin changer strapped to their belt.
 The vendors summoned excited young customers with a bell announcing that the ice cream truck was approaching.
 Today, fewer than 100 Good Humor trucks are believed to have survived.
-A fine example—a 1966 Ford F-100 variant—is available on eBay Motors with a Buy-It-Now price of $65,000.
+A fine example — a 1966 Ford F-100 variant — was put on sale for $65,000.